CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_service_item_action_definition.html.markdown

 ## Argument Reference
 The following arguments are supported:
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.
+* `action_properties`:(HashMap) - Action properties for the service item.
+This complex property has following sub-properties:
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `operation_type`:(string) Type of action operation to be executed on the service item.* `PostDeployment` - This represents the post-deployment actions for the resources created or defined through the deployment action.
+There can be more than one post-deployment operations associated with a service item.* `Deployment` - This represents the deploy action, for the service item action definition.
+This operation type is used to create or define resources that is managed by the service item.
+There can only be one Service Item Action Definition that can be marked with the operation type as Deployment and this is a mandatory operation type.
+All valid Service Items must have one and only one operation type marked as type Deployment.* `Decommission` - This represents the decommission action, used to decommission the created resources.
+All valid Service Items must have one and only one operation type marked as type Decommission.
+Once a decommission action is run on a Service Item, no further operations are allowed on that Service Item.
+  + `stop_on_failure`:(bool) When true, the action on the service item will be stopped when it reaches a failure by either calling the configured stop workflow or by calling the rollback workflow.
+By default value is set to true.
 * `action_type`:(string) Type of actionDefinition which decides on how to trigger the action.* `External` - External actions definition can be triggered by enduser to perform actions on the service item.
 Once action is completed successfully (eg. create/deploy), user cannot re-trigger that action again.* `Internal` - Internal action definition is used to trigger periodic actions on the service item instance.* `Repetitive` - Repetitive action definition is an external action that can be triggered by enduser to perform repetitive actions (eg. Edit/Update/Perform health check) on the created service item.
 * `allowed_instance_states`:
                 (Array of schema.TypeString) -